BEWARE: Some displays are weather-dependent or have limited hours! Check the listings closely so your visit is a treat, not a trick!

 Hills Halloween Display, 63 Patton Ave., Somerset, MA

 The Hills are known for decking their halls at Christmastime, but they also pull out all the stops for Halloween.
 “I grew up always decorating for every holiday, but Halloween was my parents favorite holiday to decorate for.
 I guess decorating runs in my blood!”
 Nicole Hill told 12 News.
 “We also love doing it for our community, I know one of my favorite things to do as a child, was to drive around looking at all the decorated houses.”
-The Somerset yard glows purple and orange nightly beginning Oct.
-4 at 6 p.m., and features a graveyard full of the undead, a table of monsters and characters from “The Nightmare Before Christmas.”
+The Somerset yard glows purple and orange nightly at 6 p.m. and features a graveyard full of the undead and characters from “The Nightmare Before Christmas.”
 The Hills have been decorating for eight years.
 “I love hearing children in the car with their parents or loved ones and say how awesome the house looks,” Nicole said.
 “They are so excited to see the decorations which makes us so happy and feel that it is worth the hours and money we put into it.”

 Haunted Mansion, 39 Azalea Drive, Dartmouth, MA

 This sprawling Dartmouth display is not to be missed!
-The woman behind it has been decorating for three years — it takes her about a month to put up and another two to three weeks to take down.
+The woman behind it has been decorating for five years — it takes her about a month to put up and another two to three weeks to take down.
 Many of the items in her display are recycled or made from objects she had lying around.
 A little Halloween magic transforms those common things into something spooktacular for visitors of all ages.
-The display is lit nightly.
+The display is lit nightly starting Oct.
+7.

 Halloween Town, 93 Westside Ave., North Attleboro, MA